Nursing: Direct Entry Graduate Programs

 Deferred Entrance

-An accepted student may request, in writing to the Director of Admission, a deferral of the entrance date for a maximum of one year.
-The student must indicate what they will do in the interim.
-Deferrals are not granted if the student plans/chooses to attend another institution.
-If the deferral is approved, a non-refundable enrollment deposit is due on the date stated in the original letter of admission to ensure enrollment for the future.
-This fee is applied to the first term bill.
+If accepted, you may request, in writing to the Director of Admission, a deferral of the entrance date for a maximum of one year.
+You must indicate the reason for the deferral request and what you will do in the interim.
+Deferrals are not granted if you plan/choose to attend another institution.
+If the deferral is approved, a non-refundable enrollment deposit is due on the date stated in the original letter of admission to ensure enrollment in the future.
+This fee will be applied to your first-term bill.

 Reapplication Procedure

-An applicant who wishes to re-apply must do so via NursingCAS.
-An updated resume, new recommendations and a statement about why you are re-applying must be included in your personal statement.
-Additionally, if courses were taken after the initial application, official transcripts must be submitted.
+If you wish to re-apply, you must do so via NursingCAS.
+Include an updated resume, new recommendations, and a statement about why you are re-applying, along with your personal statement.
+Additionally, if courses were taken after the initial application, you must submit official transcripts so that your full academic history can be considered during the review process.

-- Completed within ten years prior to the application deadline.
+- You must complete all prerequisites within seven years before the application deadline.

-- Taken at a regionally accredited institution or at a post secondary institution abroad which is recognized by the Ministry of Education in the home country.
+- You need to take prerequisites at a regionally accredited institution or a post-secondary institution abroad that is recognized by the Ministry of Education in the home country.

-- An accumulative GPA (of all institutions attended) of 3.0 and a 3.0 in all prerequisites.
+- You must have a cumulative GPA (of all institutions attended) of 3.0, and a 3.0 or “B” in all prerequisites.

-- Direct Entry applicants exceeding two prerequisite retakes (two separate prerequisite course repeats or one prerequisite course repeated twice) within the past 10 years, are not eligible to apply to the Simmons University Direct Entry (MSN) program.
+- If you have exceeded two prerequisite retakes (either two separate course repeats or one prerequisite course repeated twice) within the past seven years, you are not eligible to apply to the Simmons University Direct Entry (MSN) program.

 - Microbiology: One semester of microbiology with a lab.